 SeniorCare will provide prescription drug coverage on most medically necessary drugs when the manufacturer has signed a rebate agreement with the SeniorCare program.
 There are limitations on what drugs will be covered.
 You may be asked to use the generic form of a drug or to get a prior authorization for some drugs.
 If you have questions regarding a specific drug, contact the SeniorCare Customer Service hotline at 800-657-2038.

 A rebate agreement is where a manufacturer agrees to make rebate payments to the SeniorCare program for prescription drugs that were paid for by SeniorCare.
 Rebates from manufacturers help fund the SeniorCare program.

-Why doesn’t SeniorCare cover insulin?
+Does SeniorCare cover insulin?

 SeniorCare will cover insulins from manufacturers that have signed a rebate agreement with the SeniorCare program.
 Not all insulins are covered.
-You should work with your health care provider to see if there is different insulin that may work for you.
+You should work with your health care provider to see if there is a different insulin that may work for you.

 Why can’t my medications be filled for three months?

 Most prescriptions are limited to a 34-day supply of medication.
 There are a few classes of medications that are allowed to be filled as a three-month supply.
 You should work with your pharmacist and prescriber to determine whether it is clinically appropriate to dispense a three-month supply.